UrbsLab/STREAMLINE/README.md

 ### Known issues
 * Repair probable bugs in eLCS and XCS ML modeling algorithms (currently we have intentionally set both to 'False' by default, so they will not run unless user explicitly turns them on)
-* Set up STREAMLINE to be able to run (as an option) to through all phases even if some CV runs fail (as an option)
+* Set up STREAMLINE to be able to run (as an option) through all phases even if some CV model training runs have failed (as an option)
 * Optuna currently prevents a guarantee of replicability of STREAMLINE when run in parallel.
 This is explained in the Optuna documentation as an inherent result of running Optuna in parallel.
-We will consider alternative strategies for running STREAMLINE in parallel aiming to provide an alternative for those for wish to run STREAMLINE in parallel as well as guarantee replicability of the pipeline when using the same configuration and datasets.
+We will consider alternative strategies for running STREAMLINE in parallel aiming to provide an alternative for those for wish to run STREAMLINE in parallel as well as guarantee replicability of the pipeline when using the same configuration and datasets

 ### Logistical extensions
 * Simplify documentation using gitub.io